libaudioverse/libaudioverse/README.md

 jom
 ~~~

-To generate the manual, you will additionally need  asccidoctor.
+To generate the manual, you will additionally need  asciidoctor.
 Execute the documentation target to generate `build/documentation/libaudioverse_manual.html`, which contains what currently exists of the manual.

 ##Bindings##